Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 Conversely, the movie studios do not have to encode the discs with region information; it is optional.

-This means that although your Blu-ray player will support the region restrictions if you buy a region-free Blu-ray disc, you can play it anywhere and on any player.
+Although your Blu-ray player will support the region restrictions if you buy a region-free Blu-ray disc, you can play it anywhere and on any player.

 But, if the disc is locked, you will only be able to play it on a machine that can play that particular region.